lambrospetrou/oxford-msc/plain-text/ch-dist-sys.md

 1. factorization to be serialized

-2. a bitset of size six with the bits enabled for attributes A and E
+2. a bitset of size six with the bits _set_ for attributes A and E
 ```
 [ 1 0 0 0 1 0 ]
 ```